 Tuesday, July 16, 2013

-"I wish I could tell you there was some really profound reasoning," says curator Sasha Wolf.
-But who needs profundity when you have a bottle of Pinot.
+"I wish I could tell you there was some really profound reasoning," says curator Sasha Wolf, owner of the eponymous gallery.

 Wednesday, July 10, 2013